RS21 CLUB – TEAM UP & DO IT TOGETHER

 - Minimal obstructions reduce bruises

-- Large central hatch for stowage of sails etc within the boat, adding operating efficiency
+- Large central port for stowage of sails etc within the boat, adding operating efficiency

 - Centre mainsheet can be trimmed by helm or crew